Mental Health Facilities Salinas, CA

 7th Avenue Center - 30.9 miles from Salinas, CA

 7th Avenue Center is a mental health treatment center in Santa Cruz, CA, located at 1171 7th Avenue, 95062 zip code area.
 7th Avenue Center provides residential treatment.
-7th Avenue Center offers individual psychotherapy, group therapy and trauma therapy to seniors 65 or older, adults and young adults.
+7th Avenue Center offers activity therapy, psychotropic medication and trauma therapy to adults, seniors 65 or older and young adults.
 7th Avenue Center also supports people with serious mental illness.
-Additional services at 7th Avenue Center consist of integrated primary care services, suicide prevention services and mentoring/peer support/consumer-run services.
+Additional services at 7th Avenue Center consist of integrated primary care services, suicide prevention services and diet and exercise counseling.

 Learn More